daniellestewart/schriften/02-Dreams.md

 ## Dec 6, the week I gave my life to Him.

-The Most High lights a candle with me.
+A dream: The Most High lights a candle with me.
 He is in the form of a child.

-I am in awe at the twinkling lights He made.
+I was in awe at the twinkling lights He made.
 The lights were really bright behind my closed sleeping eyelids.
 I am so honored that He wanted to do this with and for me.
 Afterwards, the shadow of a horse was on the ceiling above the bed.
 I gazed at it lovingly.
 I knew He left it for me.

 When the Most High lights a candle for me, what does that mean?
 I felt like it was simply because He wanted to and found it beautiful.